Genetic Testing

 Hereditary Leiomyomatosis and Renal Cell (HLRCC) consists of the presence of multiple cutaneous leiomyomas in different individuals of the same family.
 Leiomyomas are benign soft tissue neoplasms that originate from smooth muscle.
 This rare syndrome is usually transmitted in an autosomal dominant manner and may be associated with tumors such as uterine leiomyomas and renal carcinoma.
 The disease is caused by germline mutations in the fumarate hydratase gene FH.

-Once a mutation has been identified in a proband it is important to offer testing to the relatives in order to provide the appropriate care in terms of preventive screening, therapy and surgery according to the personal risk and in line with personal choices.
+Once a mutation has been identified in a proband, it is important to offer testing to family members in order to provide more appropriate options in terms of preventive screening, therapy, and surgery, based on personal risk and in line with personal choices.

-Depending on the kind of mutation identified in the proband, testing of relatives will either be carried out using Sanger Sequencing to verify the presence of a pathogenic or likely pathogenic variant and small deletions/duplication or with MLPA to identify big deletions or amplifications of a gene.
-MS-MLPA can also be used to address the methylation status of a gene.
+Depending on the type of variant identified in the proband, testing in family members will be carried out by Sanger sequencing (to verify the presence of a point variant) or by MLPA (to identify large deletions or amplifications of a gene).
+The MS-MLPA technique may be used to assess the methylation status of the MLH1 gene, associated with Lynch syndrome.

 Sanger sequencing is a robust testing strategy able to determine whether a point mutation or small deletion/duplication is present.
 It is widely used for identifying constitutional (germline) variants in diagnostic testing by reading a small target region of the genome.
 We carry out Sanger Sequencing using our own, validated primer sets for the validation of variants identified in any of the genes present on our propriety NGS panels and for the testing of relatives.